 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your healthcare provider or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your healthcare provider or nurse advice line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.
 At each routine visit, talk to your healthcare provider about your baby's nutritional needs, which change as he or she grows and develops.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter P111 in the search box to learn more about "Bottle-Feeding: Care Instructions."
+Enter P111 in the search box to learn more about "Bottle-Feeding: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.